evil-int-inc/prey/README.md

 # 0.13.0.
 ## new changes:
-- Added possibility to pass function inside a function of level 1.
-Passing function as a parameter inside Class or function as function parameter is forbidden.
+- Added the possibility to pass a function inside a function of level 1.
+Passing a function as a parameter inside a class or a function as a function parameter is forbidden.
 ```
 @onlyUp
 class